microsoft/subseasonal_data/README.md

  This package is compatible with Python version 3.6+.

- The underlying data is made available through Azure and is updated periodically.
+ The underlying data is made available through Azure and is updated through a daily data collection and processing pipeline.
 To download the data through this package, you will need to have the Azure Storage CLI [`azcopy`](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy) installed on your machine.

 ## Usage Examples